Health Library

 Problems Caused by Vascular Rings

 There are many symptoms seen when vascular rings are present.
-Most vascular rings are not found before birth.
+Some vascular rings are not found before birth.

 Many patients do not have symptoms or have mild symptoms.
 Vascular rings diagnosed in patients less than 6 months of age are usually a result of a patient having noisy breathing (stridor).
-Worsening of breathing difficulties with feeding or during upper respiratory infections may be seen.
+Worsening of breathing, difficulties with feeding, or upper respiratory infections may be seen.

 Diagnosis of Vascular Rings